How much milk should you give your baby?

 • From 5 to 6 months: 4 bottles of 240 ml per day

-From 6 months, even if food diversification is well established, milk remains the staple food.
+From 6 months onwards, even if solid foods are well established, milk remains the staple food.
 Your child should drink an average of 700 ml per day, which represents three 240 ml bottles.
-For bottle-fed babies, this is also the time to switch to a follow-on infant milk like Biostime, which meets your baby's specific nutritional needs.
+For bottle-fed babies, this is also the time to switch to a stage 2 infant formula like Biostime, which meets your baby's specific nutritional needs.

-Listen to your child: if they finish their milk quickly at each feeding and still ask for more, it's probably time to increase the dose.
+Listen to your child: if they finish their milk quickly at each feeding and still want more, it's probably time to increase the amount.
 In any case, talk to your pediatrician before making any changes.

 Do you have any experience or advice to share about breastfeeding your baby?
-Let's help each other by sharing our stories and moments of doubt on our Instagram @biostimefr or at contact@biostime.fr .
+Let's support each other by exchanging stories and sharing our doubts on our Instagram @biostimefr or at contact@biostime.fr .
 See you soon!

 Share on social media